bitcointranscripts/bitcointranscripts/bitcoin-explained/rsk-federated-sidechains-and-powpeg.md

 Speaker 0: 00:14:45

-That's T-Chan, you're referencing T-Chan.
+That's T-Chain, you're referencing T-Chain.

 Speaker 1: 00:14:47

-Yes, I'm referencing T-Chan.
+Yes, I'm referencing T-Chain.
 And it was already at that point clear, there were books written about that Intel module.
 People spent, I don't know, some PhDs spent lots of time reverse engineering how the Intel stuff works in the inside, because it wasn't very well documented.
 And basically the introduction said something along the lines of like no self-respecting, security conscious engineer should ever use this.